 Our guide to tretinoin and cystic acne covers how tretinoin can work as a cystic acne treatment, as well as the type of results you can expect from adding it to your acne prevention toolkit.

-The second is an oral medication that’s widely known as “Accutane.”
-More powerful than topical tretinoin, oral isotretinoin also has a wider range of side effects, meaning it’s typically only used by dermatologists for severe cases of cystic acne.
+The second is an oral medication that’s widely known as Isotretinoin.
+More powerful than topical tretinoin, oral isotretinoin also has a wider range of side effects, meaning it’s typically only used for severe cases of cystic acne.

-Although retinoids start working almost immediately, it can take several months before you start to notice an improvement in your acne.
+Although retinoids start working almost immediately, it can take several weeks or even months before you start to notice an improvement in your acne.

-Like with hormonal medication, it’s best to talk to your doctor before using retinoids.
-Your doctor will be able to choose the best topical or oral retinoid for your needs and explain the amount of time required before you’ll see results.
+Like with hormonal medication, it’s best to talk to your healthcare provider before using retinoids.
+Your healthcare provider will be able to choose the best topical or oral retinoid for your needs and explain the amount of time required before you’ll see results.

 Cystic acne is caused by a combination of a blocked pore and a bacterial infection, making an antibiotic a normal part of treatment.